Massipssa/Docs/cloud/aws/Network/vpc.md

 - They are stateful
 - Default SG can't be deleted
 - You can assign up to five security groups to the instance
+- Can allow traffic from:
+  - Range or individual IP address
+  - Another security group
+  - Rules are permissive
+- Can have
+  - Up to 10000 SG per region (default 2500)
+  - 60 inbound and outbound rules per SG
+  - 16 SG per Elastic Network Interface

 ## Network Access Control Lists (NACLs)

 - Is an optional layer of security for VPC that acts as a firewall controlling traffic in and out of one or more subnets
-- It is used to block specific IP address or range of IP address
+- It is used to **block** specific IP address or range of IP address
 - Can **_allow_** and **_deny_** rules
 - It can have multiple subnets but a subnet is only associated to only one NACLs
 - They are stateless
+- Default rule cannot be updated

 ## NAT Gateway